 You can find a round-up of where we went on our first family travel adventure here (link to be added – check back next…erm…year).
 We’re hoping we can help to inspire other families to step away from their usual lives for a while and explore the world with their children.
 Childhood is too short.
 We only get to spend a few years with these amazing, funny, special little people.
 We don’t want to waste that precious time sitting in an office or a classroom.
 There’s so much to see, so much to learn, so much to experience.

 Check out some of our favourite backpacking posts.

 When we returned home to the UK after a year travelling with our kids, we couldn’t settle.
 We had been discussing ways to carry on with our adventures while we were backpacking in Asia and came up with a ridiculous idea to live and travel on a boat.
 So in 2017, we bought a sailing boat and called her Fat Susan!
 That was a pretty big adventure in itself!
 After fixing up the boat and learning to sail, we left the UK a year later and sailed across the Bay of Biscay towards Spain on the first step of our sailing around the world adventure.

-Almost two years and eighteen countries later, we’ve stalled a bit due to the global Coronavirus pandemic.
-We were preparing to transit the Panama Canal and head across the Pacific Ocean towards New Zealand in a marina on the Atlantic side of Panama when the world closed it’s doors.
-Who knows what will happen next, but whatever it is, the Growing a Pair adventure won’t stop yet.
+Almost four years and 22 countries later, we’ve found ourselves in New Zealand Who knows what will happen next, but whatever it is, the Growing a Pair adventure won’t stop yet.